Happy Diwali! It Is the Festival of Lights

 As with all Indian festivals, Diwali also has a spiritual significance and everybody celebrates by lighting lamps and bursting crackers.

-In a true testament to unity in diversity, One thing that remains common is that every village, town and city is lit up with thousands of lamps everywhere.
+In a true testament to unity in diversity, One thing that remains common is that every village, town, and city is lit up with thousands of lamps everywhere.
 This lighting of lamps symbolizes the victory of light over darkness.

 DHANTERAS ( DHANVANTARI TRAYODASHI):

-First day of the festival
+The first day of the festival is called DHANTERAS.

-The 13th day of the month “Kartika” Or Trayodashi Of Kartika month Is celebrated as Dhanteras.
+The 13th day of the monthKartika” Or Trayodashi of Kartika month Is celebrated as Dhanteras.
 Traditionally the science behind this is on this day everybody worships Dhanvantari, the deity dedicated to one’s health and well-being.

 NARAKA CHATURDASHI :